1856 United States presidential election

 The Democrats supported expansionist slave-holding policies generally of varying intensities.
 Southern Democrats were all in favor of the expansion of slavery.
 Some wanted to obtain Cuba as slave territory, as espoused by the Ostend Manifesto.
 Northern Democrats called for "popular sovereignty", which in theory would allow the residents in a territory to decide for themselves the legal status of slavery.
 In practice, in Kansas Territory, it produced a state-level civil war.
 Frémont opposed the expansion of slavery.
 Buchanan called that position "extremist", warning that a Republican victory would lead to disunion, a then constant issue of political debate which had already been long discussed and advocated.
 The Know Nothings attempted to present themselves as the one party capable of bridging the sectional divides.
 All three major parties found support in the North, but the Republicans had virtually no backing in the South.

 Buchanan won a plurality of the popular vote and a majority of the electoral vote, taking all but one slave state and five free states.
 Frémont won a majority of electoral votes from free states and finished second in the nationwide popular vote, while Fillmore took 21.5% of the popular vote but only carried Maryland.
 The Know Nothings soon collapsed as a national party, as most of its anti-slavery members joined the Republican Party after the 1857 Dred Scott v.
 Sandford Supreme Court ruling.
-This election marked the end of the Second Party System and also proved to be the last Democratic presidential victory until 1884, as Republicans emerged as the dominant party during and after the Civil War.
+This election marked the end of the Second Party System and also proved to be the last Democratic presidential victory until Grover Cleveland in 1884, as Republicans emerged as the dominant party during and after the Civil War.